Posted November 18, 2016

 Most engineers, including myself, have spent our careers learning new technology, learning to adapt technology, and solving problems with technology.
 Yet, we must be mindful that technology without an end state or end goal is just technology that might remain in a lab or on an engineer’s computer.

-One of the most exciting parts of my role at LookingGlass is not only creating new technology and adapting technology, but using that technology and leveraging Threat Intelligence to solve our customers’ challenges, like the ones described in Noopur Davis’ article.
+One of the most exciting parts of my role at LookingGlass is not only creating new technology and adapting technology, but using that technology and leveraging Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations make inform decisions regarding their response to the threat. to solve our customers’ challenges, like the ones described in Noopur Davis’ article.
 This is especially important when it comes to threat intelligence and its use to protect organizations.

 The new technology standard, STIX/TAXII has the promise to be enable technologies that will play an important part of the ‘defense in depth’ approach that many organizations will look to use.
 At LookingGlass, we are actively contributing to the STIX 2.0 standard yet our primary focus is customer challenges and how we can leverage STIX/TAXII as an element of a larger security ecosystem that must exist.